szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 3120:** Overhaul some of the golem creatures

-- Iron golems: They now have no resistance to electric damage (only element they aren't immune to) and absorb 27% of fire damage as healing (from 25%).
-Additionally, they resist 33% of physical damage (from 20%)
+- **Iron** golems: They now have no resistance to electric damage (only element they aren't immune to) and absorb 27% of fire damage as healing (from 25%).
+Additionally, they resist 33% of physical damage (from 35%)
+- **Flesh** golems: They absorb 27% of electric damage as healing (from 25%), and are immune to both fire and cold.
+Their base health is also increased from 40 to 45.
+Their animation is now changed to Ogrillon, similar to BGEE, and for consistency with other golems, their movement speed will be sharply increased.
+They also resist now 15% of physical damage.
-- Flesh golems: They absorb 27% of electric damage as healing (from 25%).
+- **Stone** golems: They now resist **25**% of physical damage (from 0%).
+- **Lesser clay** golems: they have half of the normal resistances of clay golems instead of none.
+So they will take half of the damaging from slashing, piercing, and missile, instead of resisting it all.
+- **Brain** golems: They resist **10% more** piercing, slashing, and missile damage (**35%**).
+They will also use a Ogrillon animation, with a pinkish brainy hue.
+- **Magic golem****: 27% of the non-physical damage they take is always absorbed as healing.
-- Adamantite golems: Normally identical to Iron Golems, except with 70% higher physical resistance, they're now slightly more powerful.
+- **Adamantite golems**: Normally identical to Iron Golems, except with 70% higher physical resistance, they're now slightly more powerful.
 They are, according to lore, *almost* impossible to defeat.
 Therefore:
   - Strength increased to 25 from 24
-  - Outright immune to missile attack damage
+  - Immune to missile attack damage
-  - Immune to all elements and all spells, as per usual
+  - Immune to all elements and all spells.
+No longer absorbs damage from it.
+They also deflect every spell level.
+  - Immune to stun, critical hits, and backstabs.
-  - They can stomp the ground, causing it to tremble, knocking down all non-flying, up-to-medium-sized creatures in a 30 feet radius, and take 4d10 crushing damage (save vs. Breath for half).
+  - They can stomp the ground, causing it to tremble, knocking down all non-flying, up-to-medium-sized creatures in a 30 feet radius, and take 5d10 crushing damage (save vs. Breath at -4 for half damage and to avoid unconsciousness).
+  - Base health increased to 96 from 80
+  - Saving throws improved by +2
+  - Armor Class: 0 (from 3)
+  - THAC0: 0 (from 3)

 </details>